Qalansawe: 19th-century explorers

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Umm Ulayqa, or Ghabat Qalansuwa, in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described it as being of moderate size, and the seat of a Caimacam.
 In the centre of the village was a Crusader tower and hall, surrounded by the village houses, mostly made of adobe.
 Wells and a spring to the west supplied water.

 British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Qualansawe had a population of 871 Muslims, increasing in the 1931 census to 1069, still all Muslim, in a total of 225 houses.